 3) Spring Bolts

 The third type of bolted connection is a spring bolt.
 It is applied in a similar manner to beams.
-A pretension or pre-load value is defined in the details of spring joint.
+A pretension or pre-load value is defined in the details of the spring joint.
 In addition, spring stiffness “Ks’ is computed based on bolt shank geometry: Ks = E At/Ls.
 Where E is the young’s modulus, ‘At’ is the tensile bolt shank area and Ls is the shank length equal to the combined thickness of the mating plates.

 4) 3D Solid Bolts

 This is the highest fidelity bolted connection model so far.
-This model enables us to capture the bolt and nut stiffness as well as post slip effect when the shank comes into contact with bolt hole.
+This model enables us to capture the bolt and nut stiffness as well as post slip effect when the shank comes into contact with the bolt hole.
 The downside is significant computational cost, in particular, if there are several bolts in a big assembly.
 Therefore, this analysis is best suited to sub-modeling.
 The key steps in modeling solid bolts are shown below:

 The bolt shank diameter should be based on ‘At’, the tensile area.
 This change should be made in CAD when converting the bolt for FEA analysis.
-It is also a good practice to remove any features such as chamfers, fillets or protrusions in the bolt or nut body in CAD in order to obtain a nice mesh.
+It is also a good practice to remove any features such as chamfers, fillets, or protrusions in the bolt or nut body in CAD in order to obtain a nice mesh.

-After the bolt is imported into ANSYS Design modeler, the bolt shank surface should be split as shown via projection method using the nut face edge.
-The splitting of the shank at the nut face is very important since pretension load in mechanical will split the shank body in half and pull it together to impose the pretension load.
-The selected pretension surface should be separate from any bonded contacts such as nut-to-shank bonded contact, otherwise it may cause problems when pretension is applied.
+After the bolt is imported into the ANSYS Design modeler, the bolt shank surface should be split as shown via the projection method using the nut face edge.
+The splitting of the shank at the nut face is very important since the pretension load in mechanical will split the shank body in half and pull it together to impose the pretension load.
+The selected pretension surface should be separate from any bonded contacts such as nut-to-shank bonded contact, otherwise, it may cause problems when pretension is applied.
 The bolt should be hex meshed using the multi-zone method.
-There should be a frictional contact between mating plate faces.
+There should be a frictional contact between the mating plate faces.
 The contacts between bolt head-to-plate and nut-to-plate can be either frictional or if bonded.
 Frictional contact is more realistic but is also computationally intensive.
-In case of post slip failure of bolt needs to be analyzed, a frictional contact should be created between the bolt shank and plate holes.
-See details of contacts below.
+In the case of post slip failure of bolt needs to be analyzed, a frictional contact should be created between the bolt shank and plate holes.
+See the details of the contacts below.

 The simulation results are shown below for: